equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Antikainen, P.J., Tevanen, K., 1960.
 The effect of polyelectrolytes on the formation of polyacids.
 Telluric acid in aqueous sodium perchlorate solutions.
 Suomen Kemistilehti B33, 59–60.

-Awad, S.A., 1962.
+<a  href="//doi.org/10.1021/j100811a031" target="_blank" rel="noopener">Awad, S.A., 1962.
 Poisoning effect of telluride ions on hydrogen evolution and cathodic formation of hydrogen telluride.
-Journal of Physical Chemistry 66, 890–894. doi:10.1021/j100811a031
+Journal of Physical Chemistry 66, 890–894</a>.

 Baes, C.F., Mesmer, R.E., 1976.
 ‘The hydrolysis of cations’ (Wiley: New York)